Swept Away (by an Unusual Destiny in the Blue Sea of August) - Lina Wertmüller 1974

 Gennarino is just getting started.
 Raffaella has a lot to learn and his unsubtle program of servitude and deference training is designed for maximum impact.

 Raffaella, as the spokesperson of "fascistic" capitalism, comes away as the party most beholden to the interests of bourgeois status and security.
 To confer on either a representative capacity vis-a-vis the director remains pure conjecture.
 To say Wertmüller was a communist isn't saying much as a left-wing political persuasion (or rather stance) was legion among the Italian intelligentsia of 20th century--witness the famous example of Count Visconti, the Marxist blue-blood.
 As "opium of the intellectuals" (Raymond Aron), communism amounted to little more than the belief that capitalism, in and of itself, wasn't enough to create the good society.
-It was in practice the perfect ideology for idealists, dependent as it was upon the revolution's never-ending non-occurrence.
+It was in practice the perfect ideology for idealists, dependent as it was upon the revolution's permanent non-occurrence.

 †The ultimate implication of gender-feminism is the lesbian's nullification of the male as redundant (an inferior version of the female).
 In her capacity as making him obsolete she represents the identity-in-opposition of the gender polarity).
 At the level of the master-slave conflict--the life-or-death struggle for recognition qua hegemonic supremacy--the moment of elimination pertains to the self-consciousness of the rival that must be made subservient.
 Sociologically, the hierarchy of rank determined by who is instrumentalized as servant (and therewith exploited), effects this subordination.
 Raffaella occupies her position of superiority by the fortuity of socio-economic circumstance.
 She has not earned it, yet she may look down on her hired hand as inferior because of her place in the hierarchy.